bryaneduarr/turbostack/README.md

 [Tailwind CSS v.4](https://tailwindcss.com/docs/installation/using-vite) is in the latest version `v4`.
 You can find all the configuration in [here](./config/tailwind/).

-The file [globals.css](./packages/ui/src/styles/globals.css) is based on the file from [this external file](https://github.com/shadcn/app-tailwind-v4/blob/main/app/globals.css).
+The file [globals.css](./packages/ui/src/styles/globals.css) provides default styles for the shared UI components.

 ## Available Scripts